 Ronald (Ronnie) Eagleson Gordon, second son of Dr Robert Gordon of Stragallan, Northern Ireland was born at Uniondale, South Africa on 17 January 1889.
 During his studies at Berkhamsted School and later at RMA Woolwich he won the King's medal.
-Ronald has commissioned in the Royal Engineers on 23 December 1909 and was posted in India from 1912 in the Rawalpindi-Murree area.
-On the outbreak of the First World War, he was incorporated in the Railway Sappers and Miners in East-Africa.
-He took part in the attempted landing on Tanga and later served with the 25 Company where he took part on the construction of the new Voi-Moshi line connecting the Kenyan and German East African railways.
+Ronald has commissioned in the Royal Engineers on December 23, 1909, and was posted in India from 1912 in the Rawalpindi-Murree area.
+During the outbreak of the First World War, he was incorporated in the Railway Sappers and Miners in East-Africa.
+He took part in the attempted landing on Tanga and later served with the 25 Company where he took part in the construction of the new Voi-Moshi line connecting the Kenyan and German East African railways.
 The line was under constant local hazards and German mining attacks combined with the attacks of rhino's who attacked the engines and the construction camps.
-After his work on the Voi-Moshi line, he went to the Tanga-Moshi line to repair the line after the Germans had severely damaged it on there withdrawal.
+After his work on the Voi-Moshi line, he went to the Tanga-Moshi line to repair the line after the Germans had severely damaged it in their withdrawal.
 Ronald was later in command of the repair of the central railway from Dar-Es-Salaam and the construction of a narrow-gauge line near the Mozambique border.
 For his services in the Great War, he was awarded the British Military Cross and was mentioned in dispatches.
-On 13 July 1918, he married Vera Newcomb at the St. George's Cathedral in Cape Town.
-The couple received one son and two daughters.
+On July 13, 1918, he married Vera Newcomb at the St. George's Cathedral in Cape Town.
+The couple later received one son and two daughters.

 William E. Gordon MD

 Dr George Gordon

 British War Medal